wesley-tan/chat-room/instructions.md

 ok when i connect, i should get all the previous messages in the chat.

 i should also be able to enter a message, and it should say who sent it.

+Right-align your own messages in blue
+Left-align other users' messages in gray
+Add a more modern input field with rounded corners Style the send button to match the iMessage aesthetic Show timestamps in a cleaner format
+Only show usernames for messages from others